+The annual conference for the Association of Writers & Writing Program is commonly known among writers as “AWP” and usually takes place in early March at various destinations.
 Billed as the “annual destination for writers, teachers, students, editors, and publishers of contemporary creative writing,” it’s THE main event for writers.
-If you follow writers on Twitter, “Who’s going to AWP?” was a common thread all last month.
+If you follow writers on Twitter, “Who’s going to AWP?” is a common thread.

 Q: So this was your first time attending AWP, what convinced you to go this year?